gensart-x/wwebjs-mariadb/README.md

 ## Options

-Here lies all the options you can pass to the MariaDB store constructor.
-Provide it as an object.
+Here are all the options you can pass to the MariaDB store constructor.

 | Option      | Description                         | Default         |
 | ----------- | ----------------------------------- | --------------- |